StefanodiTerlizzi/IndoorPositioningSystem-ARKIT/README.md

 - ### bounding boxes to Covnex Hull
     The bounding boxes calculated as that do not allow a perfect zone separation.
 It is more useful to take the convex hull generated starting by all the feature points extracted by the local ARWorldMap
 - ### coreData
-    This class provides to support the management of the images to detecting and their information in a database
+    This class provides to support the management of images to detecting and their information in a database
 - ### ARReferenceImage
   This class support the 2D image that you want ARKit to detect in a physical environment